goFrendiAsgard/zaruba/docs/utilities/file/README.md

 Available Commands:
-  copy         Copy files/folders recursively getLine      Return desired line of a file content getLineIndex Get line index from a file content matching the pattern insertAfter  Insert a new content at a file name after a particular index insertBefore Insert a new content at a file name before a particular index list         List files/folders in a path read         Read text from file replace      Replace a new content at a file name at a particular index walk         List files/folder in a path, recursively
+  copy         Copy files/folders recursively getLine      Return a line matching a particular index at a specified patterns getLineIndex Return the index of a line matching a particular index at a specified patterns insertAfter  Insert a new content into a text file after a particular index insertBefore Insert a new content into a text file before a particular index list         List files/folders in a path read         Read text from file replace      Replace a file at a particular index with a new content submatch     Return submatch matching the pattern at a desired pattern index walk         List files/folder in a path, recursively

 Flags: